Followers

 A Colorful Character

-Wayne was a colorful and irreverent leader that seemed to set the stage for such later military notables as George Custer and George Patton.
-He used profanities to great effect, often to the amusement of his troops.
-Like Patton, he understood that troops should look good and that military pride followed a good appearance.
-As with Custer and Patton, he was a sharp dresser and always turned out immaculately.
-His braggadocio added to the legend, making him the talk of not just the troops but his fellow officers.
-And like Custer and Patton, Wayne backed all of this up with stirring performances in combat.
+Wayne was a colorful and irreverent leader who seemed to set the stage for such later military notables as George Custer and George Patton.
+He used profanities to great effect, often amusing his troops.
+Like Patton, he understood that troops should look sharp and that military pride came from a good appearance.
+As with Custer and Patton, he was a dapper dresser and always turned out immaculately.
+His braggadocio contributed to his legend, making him the talk not just of the troops but also of his fellow officers.
+And like Custer and Patton, Wayne backed all this up with stirring performances in battle.

 Holding the line at Brandywine

-Although Washington was beaten, he managed to extricate his army and maintain it as a threat to the slowly advancing British.
+Although Washington was defeated, he managed to extricate his army and keep it as a threat to the slowly advancing British forces.
 When the Americans abandoned Philadelphia, Washington sent Wayne to shadow the British army and threaten their lines of communication.
-Unfortunately, the British received intelligence that exposed Wayne's command.
+Unfortunately, the British received intelligence that revealed Wayne's position.
 Wayne's encampment near the Paoli Tavern was overrun in a stealthy night attack by Major General Charles Grey on the evening of September 20th.
-Grey received the nickname "No Flint" because he ordered his men to remove them to avoid the accidental discharge that could spoil his surprise: cold steel for the rebels.
-Later, claims were made that the British took no prisoners and granted no quarter, and the engagement became known as the "Paoli Massacre."
-The massacre sullied Wayne's name somewhat.
-Undaunted, he led his men in the fog-shrouded fields near Germantown, Pennsylvania on October 4, 1777.
-With typical audacity, Wayne's command moved ahead of other Continental brigades and drove on the retreating British with the bayonet.
-But Wayne and his old commander, General John Sullivan (also known to be headstrong and impetuous) advanced too quickly.
-Both were cut off some two miles ahead of other Continental regiments.
-When the British recovered from their initial surprise their defenses stiffened.
-When Washington finally ordered a retreat he once more tapped Wayne to provide the rear guard.
+Grey earned the nickname "No Flint" because he ordered his men to remove their flints to avoid accidental discharges that could spoil his surprise: cold steel for the rebels.
+Later, claims emerged that the British took no prisoners and granted no quarter, leading to the engagement being known as the "Paoli Massacre."
+The massacre tarnished Wayne's reputation somewhat.
+Undaunted, he led his men across the fog-shrouded fields near Germantown, Pennsylvania, on October 4, 1777.
+With typical audacity, Wayne's command advanced ahead of other Continental brigades and pressed on the retreating British with the bayonet.
+However, Wayne and his old commander, General John Sullivan (also known to be headstrong and impetuous), advanced too quickly.
+Both were cut off about two miles ahead of the other Continental regiments.
+When the British regained their composure, their defenses stiffened.
+When Washington finally ordered a retreat, he once more called on Wayne to provide the rear guard.
 Not long after, the Continental Army went into winter quarters at Valley Forge.

-The harsh winter at Valley Forge had a plus side.
-A new American army was born, trained, and drilled to fight European style by the German General Von Steuben.
-The new army would get its chance to prove itself the following summer and Wayne would be once again in the mix.
-The British relieved Lord Howe from command and replaced him with Sir Henry Clinton, who decided to abandon Philadelphia and concentrate force once more around New York City.
-In June 1778, Clinton ordered half his force to sail north.
-But a sizable column marched across the Jerseys towards their new base of operations.
+The harsh winter at Valley Forge had a silver lining.
+A new American army was born, trained, and drilled to fight in European style by the German General Von Steuben.
+This new army would get its chance to prove itself the following summer, and Wayne would be in the mix once again.
+The British relieved Lord Howe of his command and replaced him with Sir Henry Clinton, who chose to abandon Philadelphia and concentrate forces once more around New York City.
+In June 1778, Clinton ordered half of his forces to sail north.
+However, a sizable column marched across the Jerseys towards their new base of operations.
 Wayne was called upon to lead the advance guard at Monmouth Court House, New Jersey.
-Once more thrust into a controversial engagement, Wayne's forces were abandoned by Major General Charles Lee.
-His men were soon pinned down by superior British forces, the rearguard that struck back at the pursuing Americans.
-Showing determination and resourcefulness under fire, Wayne held his ground until reinforcements sent by Washington arrived.
+Once again thrust into a controversial engagement, Wayne's forces were abandoned by Major General Charles Lee.
+His men were soon pinned down by superior British forces, a rearguard that struck back at the pursuing Americans.
+Demonstrating determination and resourcefulness under fire, Wayne held his ground until reinforcements sent by Washington arrived.
 Wayne reformed his troops and continued to fight.

 American attack at Monmouth